jingwen-z/jingwen-z.github.io/_posts/2017-09-27-r-in-action-review-5-time-series-(part-3).md

 Point estimates are given by the blue dots, and 80% and 95% confidence bands are represented by dark and light bands, respectively.

+In the last 3 blogs, we've looked at how to create time series in R, assess trends, and examine seasonal effects.
+Then we considered two of the most popular approaches to forecasting: exponential models and ARIMA models.
+Although these methodologies can be crucial in understanding and predicting a wide variety of phenomena, it's important to remember that they each entail extrapolation - going beyond the data.

 ## Reference

 [1] Robert I. Kabacoff.
 2015.
 "Chapter 15 Time series" _R IN ACTION Data